The Patriot of Liberty Corner

 Welcome to Irwin on the HAM Radio (Click Player)

-Irwin Richardt (pronounced Rick-art) was born in 1928 and grew up on the Sons of Liberty Farm, lived in an 18th century farmhouse at his boyhood home, the 22-acre Sons of Liberty Farm located at Allen and Somerville Road in the Liberty Corner section of Bernards Township, New Jersey.
-He gained local notoriety for his colonial-era lifestyle, his maple syrup, his tributes to the founding fathers, and his crusades against what he saw as unjust taxes, intrusive laws and government control right up until the time of his death in 2006.
-We’re honored to look back at the life and times of who we are calling “the Patriot of Liberty Corner.”
+Irwin Richardt (pronounced Rick-art) was born in 1928 and grew up on the Sons of Liberty Farm; he lived in an 18th-century farmhouse at his boyhood home, the 22-acre Sons of Liberty Farm located at Allen and Somerville Road in the Liberty Corner section of Bernards Township, New Jersey.
+He gained local notoriety for his colonial-era lifestyle, his maple syrup, his tributes to the founding fathers, and his crusades against what he saw as unjust taxes, intrusive laws, and government control right up until the time of his death in 2006.
+We’re honored to look back at the life and times of who we call “the Patriot of Liberty Corner.”

 Early Years

-Irwin Richardt was born on August 6, 1928 and grew up on what was known as the Sons of Liberty Farm.
-The Richardts lived in an 18th century farmhouse at his boyhood home, the 22-acre Sons of Liberty Farm located at Allen and Somerville Road, and tapped maple syrup from trees there.
-He gained local notoriety for his colonial-era lifestyle, his tributes to the founding fathers, and his crusades against what he saw as unjust taxes, intrusive laws and government control.
+Irwin Richardt was born on August 6, 1928, and grew up on what was known as the Sons of Liberty Farm.
+At his boyhood home, the 22-acre Sons of Liberty Farm, located at Allen and Somerville Road, the Richardts lived in an 18th-century farmhouse and tapped maple syrup from trees there.
+He gained local notoriety for his colonial-era lifestyle, his tributes to the founding fathers, and his crusades against what he saw as unjust taxes, intrusive laws, and government control.

-The Colonial-era farmhouse was ‘modernized’ in 1927, including the shed addition on the rear, with indoor bathroom, and upgraded electric service.
-The house remained virtually unchanged since the 1920s, retaining its porcelain electric sconces, ‘Swirl’ plaster on the living room walls, green and cream paint on the woodwork, and Art Deco patterned linoleum on the floors!
+The Colonial-era farmhouse was ‘modernized’ in 1927, including the shed addition on the rear, with an indoor bathroom, and upgraded electric service.
+The house remained virtually unchanged since the 1920s, retaining its porcelain electric sconces, ‘Swirl’ plaster on the living room walls, green and cream paint on the woodwork, and Art Deco-patterned linoleum on the floors!

 Irwin Discusses His Father

-Irwin’s two brothers John William Richardt Jr. and Robert (Bob) Richardt also lived on the farm.
-Because the father was legally blind after a 4th of July fireworks accident when he was just 10, the government gave John Sr. a choice; one of the brothers would have to go to war, the other could stay behind to care for his father.
-Irwin’s father decided that the older one would stay, but the middle brother, Robert, would go to war.
-Robert was killed November 12, 1944 in service during World War II.
+Irwin’s two brothers, John William Richardt Jr. and Robert (Bob) Richardt, also lived on the farm.
+Because the father was legally blind after a 4th of July fireworks accident when he was just 10, the government gave John Sr. a choice; one of the brothers would have to go to war, and the other could stay behind to care for his father.
+Irwin’s father decided the older one would stay, but the middle brother, Robert, would go to war.
+Robert was killed on November 12, 1944, in service during World War II.

-Irwin’s brother John left the Liberty Corner farm where he was a self employed civil engineer who passed about a year after Irwin on April 9, 2007 at the age of 84.
+Irwin’s brother John left the Liberty Corner farm, where he was a self-employed civil engineer.
+He passed about a year after Irwin on April 9, 2007, at the age of 84.
 He’s buried in Hackettstown, New Jersey.

 Irwin on the HAM Radio

 According to Irwin, “My father almost worshiped Jefferson.”
-Richardt quoted Thomas Jefferson as saying the small landowner is “the most precious part of a free state,” and is adamant that the farm not fall into the hands of the government, even as parkland or dedicated open space.
+Richardt quoted Thomas Jefferson as saying that small landowners are “the most precious part of a free state” and that they are adamant that farms should not fall into the hands of the government, even as parkland or dedicated open spaces.
 You’ll find out later in the story how tragic this statement became.
 And he took his message to the airwaves.

 Taxation